Skip to main content

 Ms Heather Kent

-In pursuing a desire to contribute to the community, Heather has previously served on the Board of the Tasmanian Community Fund, Primary Health Tasmania and Crimestoppers Tasmania.
+In pursuing a desire to contribute to the community, Ms Kent has previously served on the Boards of Primary Health Tasmania and the Tasmanian Community Fund.
 She also served two terms as the Deputy National Chair of the Australian Marketing Institute and Chaired the Board of St Michael’s Collegiate School for five years.
+Ms Kent uses her background in research and governance on the Board of the Marine Bioproducts Cooperative Research Centre where she also Chairs the Audit and Risk Committee.

 Ms Kent has previously been on the Tasmanian Women’s Council and also served as Chair of the Panel of Judges for the Tasmanian Honour Roll of Women for four years.
-Ms Kent was acknowledged as the Telstra Business Woman of the Year (Community and Government) in 2013.
+Ms Kent has also been acknowledged as the Telstra Business Woman of the Year (Community and Government).

 Ms Marion Hale

-Marion has worked in improving equity and justice in the community for the last 30 years.
-Marion’s career has spanned advocacy, crisis support, counselling, community development, policy development, population health and regulation.
+Ms Marion Hale has worked in improving equity and justice in the community for the last 30 years.
+Ms Hale’s career has spanned advocacy, crisis support, counselling, community development, policy development, population health and regulation.

-Marion was the Women’s Health Policy Officer in state government for 10 years and her commitment to gender and health was rewarded in 2012 when Marion was awarded a Churchill Fellowship to visit programs around the world, that support women to become smoke free in pregnancy.
-Marion was elected to be the President of the International Network of Women Against Tobacco in 2015 and served two terms as President.
+Ms Hale was the Women’s Health Policy Officer in state government for 10 years and her commitment to gender and health was rewarded in 2012 when she was awarded a Churchill Fellowship to visit programs around the world, that support women to become smoke free in pregnancy.
+Ms Hale was elected to be the President of the International Network of Women Against Tobacco in 2015 and served two terms as President.

-Marion is in her third term with TASCAT in the mental health stream and last year finished in her third term as a Community Member of Psychology Board of Australia.
-Marion sits on The Nursing and Midwifery Board of Australia’s Special Interest Committee on Sexual Boundary and Family Violence Violations and the Dental Board of Australia’s Notification and Compliance Committee.
+Ms Hale is in her third term with TASCAT in the mental health stream and last year finished in her third term as a Community Member of Psychology Board of Australia.
+Ms Hale sits on The Nursing and Midwifery Board of Australia’s Special Interest Committee on Sexual Boundary and Family Violence Violations and the Dental Board of Australia’s Notification and Compliance Committee.

 Ms Regina Weiss

 Ms Weiss returned to Australia and from 2016-2021, led the legal teams of Federal Government agencies Sport Integrity Australia, the Australian Sports Anti-doping Authority and the Australian Commission for Law Enforcement Integrity in Canberra.
-Since her call to the Bar, Regina has led various Reviews into allegations of historical abuse as independent counsel, acts for plaintiffs in institutional abuse matters and advocates human rights globally.
-Internationally, Regina is listed on the ICC List of Counsel for Victims and Defence, chairs the ICC Bar Association Ecocide Working Group in The Hague and is the ICC Bar Association focal point for Western Europe and other States, including Australia, New Zealand, the UK and Canada.
-Locally, Regina is Chair of the Racing Integrity Committee.
+Since her call to the Bar, Ms Weiss has led various Reviews into allegations of historical abuse as independent counsel, acts for plaintiffs in institutional abuse matters and advocates human rights globally.
+Internationally, Ms Weiss is listed on the ICC List of Counsel for Victims and Defence, chairs the ICC Bar Association Ecocide Working Group in The Hague and is the ICC Bar Association focal point for Western Europe and other States, including Australia, New Zealand, the UK and Canada.
+Locally, Ms Weiss is Chair of the Racing Integrity Committee.

-Regina was named the 2024 the Australian Women in Law barrister of the year.
+Ms Weiss was named the 2024 and 2025 Australian Women in Law Barrister of the Year.

 The Legal Profession Board of Tasmania is